filecoin-project/filecoin-docs/docs/community/contribute/writing-guide.md

 Take the hypothetical tutorial _Get up and running with Filecoin_, for example.
 This tutorial will likely have the following pages:

 1. A brief introduction to what Filecoin is.
-2. Install the Filecoin Desktop application.
-3. Upload and serve a file through the Filecoin Desktop application.
-4. Install the Filecoin daemon through the command line.
-5. Upload and serve a file through the Filecoin daemon.
-6. Pinning and why it's useful.
-7. How to pin a file on Filecoin.
+2. Choose and install a command line client.
+3. Understanding storage deals.
+4. Import and store a file.

-Pages `1` and `6` are conceptual articles, describing particular design patterns and ideas to the reader.
+Pages `1` and `3` are conceptual articles, describing particular design patterns and ideas to the reader.
 All the other pages are walkthroughs instructing the user how to perform one specific action.

 When designing a tutorial, keep in mind the walkthroughs and articles that already exist, and note down any additional content items that would need to be completed before creating the tutorial.